 The view from this hill would have been quite different when my grandmother, The Queen, first visited over half a century ago.
-Looking out, one would have seen the beginnings of a city under construction, yet to become the great capital that it is today.The Duke of Cambridge
+Looking out, one would have seen the beginnings of a city under construction, yet to become the great capital that it is today.The Prince of Wales

 Assalam O Alaikum.
 Thank you Tom for that kind introduction.

 Ladies and gentlemen, it is our great pleasure to join you here this evening on our first official visit to Pakistan.

 Already, Catherine and I have been honoured by the hospitality you have shown us, and we have certainly managed to make our way through a record breaking amount of food so generously offered by our hosts….